 Cyber Defense Training Camp is an intermediate level (some technical experience is required) seven-day residential summer program for male and female students.
 Students will have the opportunity to expand their knowledge of cybersecurity and gain practical skills through instruction by an experienced security professional, while living on the UMD campus.
 Students learn about career options in the field, take at least one field trip and hear from a variety of speakers to learn more about how to prepare to enter this exciting profession.

-Introduction to Computing 101 (limited space available)
+Introduction to Computing 101 (Applications Closed)

 Target Camper: Rising 9th-12th Graders